-I bought my mother a $75 gift certificate for a facial about a year ago, but just discovered she never used it!
-The certificate has a six-month expiration date.
+I bought my mother a $75 gift certificate at a store about a year ago, but just discovered she never used it.
+There's a six-month expiration date.
 Is there any way she can still redeem this?

-An astounding number of gift certificates are probably lying around in the desk drawers of self-denying moms.
+An astounding number of expired gift certificates or gift cards are probably lying around in the desk drawers of self-denying moms.
 But common though this problem must be, only some states have laws that deal with it.
 Luckily, federal law addresses this issue.